ocampbell378/DMVTestClassification/README.md

     python main.py

 ## FEATURES

+### Feature 1: Data Visualization of DMV Test Scores
-**Feature 1**: Data visualization using scatter plots to display the relationship between two DMV test scores and their results (pass/fail).
+Data visualization using scatter plots to display the relationship between two DMV test scores and their results (pass/fail).

+### Feature 2: Standardization of Test Scores
-**Feature 2**: Standardize the scores to have zero mean and unit variance for better numerical stability during training.
+Standardize the scores to have zero mean and unit variance for better numerical stability during training.

+### Feature 3: Logistic Function for Classification
-**Feature 3**: Implements the logistic function for binary classification.
+Implements the logistic function for binary classification.

+### Feature 4: Cost Function for Logistic Regression
-**Feature 4**: Defines the cost function for logistic regression and computes gradients needed for optimization.
+Defines the cost function for logistic regression and computes gradients needed for optimization.

+### Feature 5: Gradient Descent for Parameter Optimization
-**Feature 5**: Apply gradient descent to minimize the cost function and optimize the parameters of the logistic regression model.
+Apply gradient descent to minimize the cost function and optimize the parameters of the logistic regression model.

+### Feature 6: Plotting the Decision Boundary
-**Feature 6**: Plot the decision boundary on top of the scatter plot to separate the passing and failing results.
+Plot the decision boundary on top of the scatter plot to separate the passing and failing results.

+### Feature 7: Prediction of Passing Probability
-**Feature 7**: Use the trained logistic regression model to predict the probability of passing the DMV test for new scores.
+Use the trained logistic regression model to predict the probability of passing the DMV test for new scores.

 ## DOCUMENTATION
 ### Modules and Functions